RobsonMaciel/UUML_Generator/README.md

 ## Overview

-Uuml is a cross-platform visual application for automatically generating UML diagrams from C++, C# (Unity), Python, Unreal Engine, and other projects.
+Uuml is a cross-platform visual application for automatically generating UML diagrams from C++, C# (Unity and pure), Python, Go, Unreal Engine, and more.
 Ideal for visualizing, documenting, and quickly understanding the architecture of any project.

 ---

 ## Key Features

-- Support for multiple languages: C++, C++ Unreal Engine, C#, C# Unity, Python, Java (coming soon)
+- Support for multiple languages: C++, C++ Unreal Engine, C#, C# Unity, C# puro, Python, Go, Java (coming soon)
 - Automatic extraction of classes, methods, attributes, structs, enums, and interfaces
 - Intelligent grouping by package, stereotype, or module, with vivid colors
-- Modern (dark) visual style, white text, colored borders, clear arrows, and optimized layout
+- Modern (dark) visual style, white or black text (depending on theme), colored borders, clear arrows, and optimized layout
 - No duplicate classes or naming conflicts
 - Real-time progress and error logging
 - One-click export to `.puml` and `.svg`